TimeDelta/dotfiles/README.md

 * The `/vendor` directory contains third-party libraries.

 ### The "copy" step
-Any file in the `/copy` subdirectory will be copied into `~/`.
+Any file in the `/copy` subdirectory will be copied into `~/` unless a file with the same name already exists there.
 Any file that _needs_ to be modified with personal information (like [copy/.gitconfig](copy/.gitconfig) which contains an email address and private key) should be _copied_ into `~/`.
 Because the file you'll be editing is no longer in `~/.dotfiles`, it's less likely to be accidentally committed into your public dotfiles repo.

 ### The "link" step
 Any file in the `/link` subdirectory gets symlinked into `~/` with `ln -s`.
 Edit one or the other, and you change the file in both places.
 Don't link files containing sensitive data, or you might accidentally commit that data!
 If you're linking a directory that might contain sensitive data (like `~/.ssh`) add the sensitive files to your [.gitignore](.gitignore) file!